FelixMairamhof/Web3-Blockchain-ICP/README.md

-# These Are All my DApps with ICP in the Blockchain (Web3)
+# These are all my DApps with ICP in the Blockchain (Web3)